Franco Tongya: Early career

 Born in Turin, Italy, to Cameroonian parents, Tongya began his youth career at Brandizzo when he was about four years old, before moving to Juventus' youth sector in 2009 aged seven.
 In 2016–17 he captained the under-15 side, helping them win the league title.

 Tongya made his Serie C debut for Juventus U23 – the reserve team of Juventus – on 28 September 2020, in a 2–1 win over Pro Sesto.
 He played 10 league games in the first half of the 2020–21 season.

 Marseille

 On 28 January 2021, Tongya joined Ligue 1 Marseille in a deal worth €8 million, with Marley Aké moving to Juventus for the same fee.
 He made his debut for the reserve team in the Championnat National 2 on 27 February, as a starter in a 0–0 draw against Rumilly-Vallières.

 Odense Boldklub

 On 30 August 2022, Tongya joined Danish side OB on a permanent deal, signing a three-year contract with the club.
 He subsequently made his debut in the Danish Superliga on 4 September, starting the match against Viborg, which ended in a 2-1 defeat for his team.

 On 21 October, Tongya scored his first goal with the club, as well as his first professional goal, in a 3–1 league win against Lyngby.
+On 10 March 2023, he scored with a bicycle kick in a 2-1 league win over Aalborg: thanks to this achievement, he eventually received the "Goal of the Month" prize by the Superligaen.

+Loan to AEK Larnaca

+On 2 September 2023, Tongya joined Cypriot First Division side AEK Larnaca on a season-long loan.
+After finishing his loan spell, Tongya returned to Odense.

+Salernitana

+On 13 July 2024, Tongya returned to Italy after signing with newly-relegated Serie B club Salernitana.

+On 24 August 2024, Tongya made his Salernitana debut in a 3-2 Serie B defeat to Südtirol.

+Gençlerbirliği

+On 6 September 2025, following Salernitana's relegation to Serie C, Tongya left to sign for Turkish club Gençlerbirliği.